Workforce Education and Development

 This program requires a nonrefundable $65 application fee that must be submitted with the application for Admissions to Graduate Study in Workforce Education and Development.
 Applicants may pay this fee by credit card, by personal check, cashier's check, or money order made out to SIU, and payable to a U.S. Bank.

-The master's degree with a major in Workforce Education and Development is designed to accommodate a broad range of individuals preparing for training, instructional, and administrative roles in career and technical education, human resources, business, industry, government, and other fields.
+The M.S.E.D. in Workforce Education and Development is designed to accommodate a broad range of individuals preparing for training, instructional, and administrative roles in career and technical education, human resources, business, industry, government, and other fields.
 Admission requirements are as follows:

 - A 2.7 GPA of a completed Bachelor's degree.

-- A career goal consistent with the mission of the Department.
+- A career goal consistent with the mission of the program.

 - Relevant professional or technical experience (at least two years is recommended).

-For students with a background in training or education, the major consists of a minimum of 32 semester hours of course work for the thesis option and 36 semester hours for the non-thesis option.
+For students with a background in training or education, the major consists of a minimum of 32 credit hours of course work for the thesis option and 36 credit hours for the non-thesis option.
 For students with backgrounds in fields other than education, two foundation courses (WED 486 and WED 466) are required.
-These two courses are not counted as part of the required hours for the thesis or non-thesis program.
+These two courses are not counted as part of the required credit hours for the thesis or non-thesis program.
 A grade of B or higher is required for each course.
 Program requirements are organized into professional core requirements and specialty area courses.
 A grade of B or higher is required for each professional core course, and a 3.0 GPA is required for the specialty area courses.
-At least 50% of the courses taken to complete the Master of Science in Education Program must be 500-level.
+At least 50% of the courses taken to complete the M.S.E.D. program must be 500-level.

 Professional Core Requirements